 The Ionian islands are a mix of being extraordinarily touristy with plenty of package tour holidays which have somewhat ruined parts of the islands.
 And the opposite, islands that are reminiscent of a past long forgotten and waiting to be discovered.

 These are some of the best Greek islands for couples who want to explore Greece beyond Santorini and Mykonos.
 They are spectacular and all offer something unique to those who visit.

 Kefalonia – Best Greek Island for Couples who Love Wine

 An enormous earthquake destroyed the island in 1956, leaving the island reeling for a long time.
 The earthquake’s devastation destroyed many of the Venetian buildings that once decorated the island.
-Kefalonia is the perfect Greek island for couples who want to spend their days driving from its stunning beaches to picturesque towns.
+Kefalonia is easily one of the perfect Greek islands for couples who want to spend their days exploring its stunning beaches to picturesque towns.
 Or stopping off in vineyards along the way and engaging in some hiking or other activities.
 Kefalonia has it all and will lure visitors back time and time again.

 Myrtos Beach is one of those beaches that deserves to have more recognition.
 The large swooping bay is framed between enormous hills with a zig-zagging road that leads to some of the most astounding colours of water you’ve ever seen.
 From a distance, it appears that the white sand beach is, well, sand.
 It is white pebbles that give off its illusion.
 There is a parking lot at the entrance to the beach, but do plan on arriving either very early or just as most people are heading off the beach at the end of the day.